Schedule Your Appointment

 - Management and Leadership (MA)

-- Management and Leadership with emphasis in Cybersecurity (MA)
+- Management and Leadership - Emphasis in Cybersecurity (MA)

-- Management and Leadership with emphasis in Entrepreneurship (MA)
+- Management and Leadership - Emphasis in Entrepreneurship (MA)

-- Management and Leadership with emphasis in Health Administration (MA)
+- Management and Leadership - Emphasis in Health Administration (MA)

-- Management and Leadership with emphasis in Digital Marketing Management (MA)
+- Management and Leadership - Emphasis in Digital Marketing Management (MA)

-- Management and Leadership with emphasis in Marketing (MA)
+- Management and Leadership - Emphasis in Marketing (MA)

-- Management and Leadership with emphasis in Organizational Development and Change (MA)
+- Management and Leadership - Emphasis in Organizational Development and Change (MA)

-- Management and Leadership with emphasis in Project Management (MA)
+- Management and Leadership - Emphasis in Project Management (MA)

 - Management and Leadership/Human Resources Development Dual Major (MA)

 - Management and Leadership/Human Resources Management Dual Major (MA)

 - MBA/MA in Business Administration/Business and Organizational Security Management Dual Degree